Closed Meetings of Council

-- A proposed or pending acquisition or disposition of land;
+• Proposed or pending acquisition or sale of land

-- The meeting is held for educating and training and no member discusses or deals with a matter in a way that materially advances the business or decision-making of the council or local board.
+• Educational or training sessions, provided no member discusses or advances the business or decision-making of the council or local board

-If you have any questions about these closed meeting rules, contact the municipal Clerk:
+If you have any questions about closed meeting rules, please contact the City Clerk:

 City of Niagara Falls